AmrSamyAliYassenAli/SiegwerkAssessment/README.md

 Includes unit tests for business rules and at least one integration test for best-price.

 #Troubleshooting
-SQLite “no such table”: ensure migrations ran or EnsureCreated() executed; delete old DB files in App_Data if schema changed.
+SQLite ï¿½no such tableï¿½: ensure migrations ran or EnsureCreated() executed; delete old DB files in App_Data if schema changed.
-Swagger doesn’t show file input: The upload endpoint must accept [FromForm] IFormFile file and be marked as multipart/form-data in OpenAPI.
+Swagger doesnï¿½t show file input: The upload endpoint must accept [FromForm] IFormFile file and be marked as multipart/form-data in OpenAPI.
-500 on CSV upload: Don’t override Content-Type when using curl -F. Ensure dates are yyyy-MM-dd.
+500 on CSV upload: Donï¿½t override Content-Type when using curl -F. Ensure dates are yyyy-MM-dd.
-Extra SQLite files (.db-wal, .db-shm): They’re normal when WAL is enabled.
+Extra SQLite files (.db-wal, .db-shm): Theyï¿½re normal when WAL is enabled.
 To avoid them, add ;Journal Mode=Delete to the connection string (slower).